 For 2015 and 2014, our largest contracted payor was Medicare, which accounted for approximately 32% and 30% of our net revenue for ambulatory infusion pump services for the years ended December 31, 2015 and 2014, respectively.
-Medicare represented 23% and 18% of our consolidated accounts receivable, net for the years ended December 31, 2015 and 2014, respectively.
+Medicare represented 20% and 18% of our consolidated accounts receivable, net for the years ended December 31, 2015 and 2014, respectively.
 For 2015 and 2014, our second largest contracted payor was a national association comprised of multiple members, which, in the aggregate, accounted for approximately 18% of our net revenue for ambulatory infusion pump services for both years ended December 31, 2015 and 2014.
-This same contracted payor represented 31% and 26% of our consolidated accounts receivable, net for the years ended December 31, 2015 and 2014, respectively.
-We also contract with various other third-party payor organizations, commercial Medicare replacement plans, self-insured plans and numerous other insurance carriers.
-No individual payor, other than those listed above, accounted for greater than approximately 10% of our ambulatory infusion pump services net revenue for 2015 or 2014.
+This same contracted payor represented 27% and 26% of our consolidated accounts receivable, net for the years ended December 31, 2015 and 2014, respectively.
+We also contract with various other third party payor organizations, commercial Medicare replacement plans, self-insured plans and numerous other insurance carriers.
+No individual payor, other than those listed above, accounted for greater than approximately 9% of our ambulatory infusion pump services net revenue for 2015 or 2014.

-Accounts Receivable, Allowance for Doubtful Accounts and Contractual Allowances
+Accounts Receivable and Allowance for Doubtful Accounts

-Due to the nature of the industry and the reimbursement environment in which we operate, certain estimates are required to record net revenues and accounts receivable at their net realizable value.
 Accounts receivable are reported at the estimated net realizable amounts from patients, third-party payors and other direct pay customers for goods provided and services rendered.
-We perform periodic analyses to assess the accounts receivable balances.
-We record an allowance for doubtful accounts and contractual allowance (to reduce gross billed charges to a contractual or estimated net realizable value from third-party payors) based on management's assessment of historical and expected estimated collectability of the accounts such that the recorded amounts reflect estimated net realizable value.
-Upon determination that an account is uncollectible, the account is written-off and charged to the allowance for doubtful accounts for patients or the contractual allowance for third-party payors.
-Our allowance for doubtful accounts and contractual allowance are a reduction to accounts receivable on our consolidated financial position.
-Additions to the contractual allowance each period offset gross billed charges, which are not publicly reported in our filings, to arrive at net revenue, which is publicly reported in our consolidated results of operations.
-Additions to the allowance for doubtful accounts, however, impact the bad debt expense line item of our consolidated results of operations.
+We perform periodic analyses to assess the accounts receivable balances and record an allowance for doubtful accounts based on the estimated collectability of the accounts such that the recorded amounts reflect estimated net realizable value.
+Upon determination that an account is uncollectible, the account is written-off and charged to the allowance.

-Due to continuing changes in the health care industry and third-party reimbursement, it is possible that management's estimates could change in the near term, which could have a material impact on our consolidated business, financial position, results of operations and cash flows.
+Accounts receivable are reduced by an allowance for amounts that could become uncollectible in the future.
+Our estimate for allowance for doubtful accounts is based upon management's assessment of historical and expected net collections.
+Due to continuing changes in the health care industry and third-party reimbursement it is possible that management's estimates could change in the near term, which could have an impact on our business, financial condition, results of operations and cash flows.